 PBGC issued its first pension check for $140.75 on February 28, 1975, to a participant in the International City Bank of New Orleans Employees Retirement Plan.
 PBGC's work of protecting pensions and paying benefits for insured pension plans continues today.
 Currently, about 900,000 retirees in more than 4,600 failed plans receive their pensions through PBGC even though, for many of them, their companies may no longer be in business.
 An additional 620,000 workers will receive benefits when they retire.

-Today, PBGC protects the retirement incomes of nearly 37 million American workers, retirees and their families in private-sector defined benefit pension plans.
+Today, PBGC protects the retirement incomes of over 33 million American workers, retirees and their families in private-sector defined benefit pension plans.